 Custom Digital Packages

-Flexible, impacy-led body respect education - built around your school’s needs
+Flexible, impact-led body respect education - built around your school’s needs

 Our Custom Digital Packages offer a flexible way to engage with the Body Happy approach, whether you’re introducing body image education for the first time, strengthening existing provision, or building momentum ahead of a wider whole-school journey.
 Each package can combine digital curriculum content with elements such as live staff CPD, parent support sessions and optional evaluation tools - all tailored to your school’s phase, priorities and capacity.